Brandin Cooks Player Prop Bets for NFL Week 18 - Houston vs. Tennessee - NewsBreak

 - Cooks has seen the ball thrown his way 10 times in the red zone this season, 20.4% of his team's 49 red zone pass attempts.

-- The Texans, who rank 30th in the NFL in points scored, have dropped back to pass 56.2% of the time while opting for the ground attack 43.8% of the time.
+- The Texans, who rank 30th in the NFL in points scored, have dropped back to pass 56.2% of the time while running the ball 43.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Titans.